kojix2/cry-wasm/README.md

     end
   end

-  cry_wasm                    # <-- Crystal compiles the fib method into Wasm. end
+  cry_wasm                    # <-- (3)
+end

-Fibonacci.new.fib(40)         # <-- The wasm function is called here!
+Fibonacci.new.fib(40)         # <-- (4)
 ```

+1. Extend Cry::Wasm module to your Ruby class.
+2. Write Crystal type signatures for Ruby methods.
+The syntax is `[arg_t1, arg_t2], ret_t`
+3. Crystal compiler compile the Ruby methods into WebAssembly as Crystal functions.
+4. Finally, call the wasm function!

 ## Benchmark